dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/dbt-cloud-api/metadata/metadata-overview.md

 The metadata API is available to accounts on the _Team_ and _Enterprise_ plans, for any version >= dbt v0.19.0.

-*Please note that today, any query on our metadata API today will refer to the last run.
-We will continuously expand the capabilities of the metadata API, and are open to all feedback and suggestions at metadata@dbtlabs.com.*
+*Please note that at present, queries to the Metadata API exclusively return metadata about the most recent Run for a given dbt Cloud Job.
+We are continuously expanding the capabilities of the metadata API and we welcome your feedback and suggestions at metadata@dbtlabs.com.*